todds-encoder/todds/README.md

 ## Contributing

 png2dds encourages community involvement and contributions.
 Check the [CONTRIBUTING.md](CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) files for details.
 You can check all contributors in the [contributors list](https://gitlab.com/joseasoler/png2dds/-/graphs/main).

+You should enable the PNG2DDS_CLANG_TIDY option to ensure that your contribution will pass static analysis.

 ## License